artessman/SWE2/README.md

 # SWE2
 Repo for SWE2 Projects

 # Example README.md

-This is an Example of a **README.md** file
+This is an example of a **README.md** file

-> “This is a quated segemtent of text”
+> “This is a quoted segemtent of text”

 ## Introduction

-This `README.md` is for thes repostiory containing our SWE2 projects.
+This `README.md` is for the repostiory containing our SWE2 projects.

 *This is how to italicize*